 Nasal Obstruction of the Airway and Snoring

-Nasal obstruction or congestion can be a significant contributor to snoring, impaired sleep, and sleep disordered breathing.
-Nasal based snoring is typically caused by nasal stuffiness or small or collapsing nostrils.
+Nasal obstruction or congestion can be a significant contributor to snoring, impaired sleep, and sleep-disordered breathing.
+Nasal-based snoring is typically caused by nasal stuffiness or small or collapsing nostrils.

 The body is designed to breathe through the nose.
 When nasal breathing is hindered by congestion, the body forces you to begin mouth breathing, which is not the optimal way to pass air into the lungs.
 Mouth breathing creates a greater amount of negative pressure (vibrating) behind the soft palate and uvula, which, during sleep, can result in snoring.
-In fact, allergies and nasal congestion are considered to be a main cause of snoring and impaired sleep.
+In fact, allergies and nasal congestion are considered to be the main causes of snoring and impaired sleep.

-A study conducted by the University of Wisconsin Sleep and Respiratory Research Group found that nasal obstruction led to increased sleep disordered breathing events, such as snoring, apneas (suspensions in breathing), and hypopneas (episodes of extremely shallow breathing).
+A study conducted by the University of Wisconsin Sleep and Respiratory Research Group found that nasal obstruction led to increased sleep-disordered breathing events, such as snoring, apneas (suspensions in breathing), and hypopneas (episodes of extremely shallow breathing).
 Study participants with nighttime rhinitis reported more: